imincik/geospatial-nix/README.md

 * Open PgAdmin in web browser via http://127.0.0.1:15050

-### Start new project from templates
+### Start new project from template

-Geonix provides multiple ready to use Flake templates for starting different types of geospatial projects on top of Geonix environment.
+Geonix provides example Flake templates for starting geospatial projects on top of Geonix environment.

 Current list of templates: